Authors of section

 Archbars applied to both maxilla and mandible

-The wire loop is placed over the arch bar's maxillary and mandibular hooks, and the wire loop is tightened.
+The wire loop is placed over the arch bar's maxillary and mandibular hooks, and is tightened.

 Application of wires